-Depending on the nature of the Disclosure, at the end of an investigation, the Whistleblower Investigation Officer will submit a de-identified report to the Board.
-The report will summarise the conduct of the investigation and the evidence collected, draw conclusions about the extent of any Reportable Conduct and recommend an appropriate course of action to remedy any non-compliance, and recommend actions that may be taken by the Company to ensure such scenario does not re-occur, whilst still ensuring the confidentiality of the Eligible Whistleblower is preserved.
+Depending on the nature of the disclosure, at the end of an investigation, the Whistleblower Investigation Officer will submit a de-identified report to the Board.
+The report will summarise the conduct of the investigation and the evidence collected, draw conclusions about the extent of any reportable conduct and recommend an appropriate course of action to remedy any non-compliance, and recommend actions that may be taken by Diatreme to ensure such scenario does not re-occur, whilst still ensuring the confidentiality of the eligible whistleblower is preserved.

-The Eligible Whistleblower will also receive a summary of any findings of the investigation into their Disclosure, assuming the Eligible Whistleblower can be contacted, except in circumstances where it is not appropriate to provide the details of the outcome of the investigation to the Eligible Whistleblower.
+The eligible whistleblower will also receive a summary of any findings of the investigation into their disclosure, assuming the eligible whistleblower can be contacted, except in circumstances where it is not appropriate to provide the details of the outcome of the investigation to the eligible whistleblower.

-Where an Eligible Whistleblower is unsatisfied with the outcome of the investigation into their Disclosure, a review of the investigation on the Disclosure may be conducted by an Officer of the Company who was not involved in the investigation of the Disclosure, to ensure all investigation processes outlined in this Policy have been adhered to.
+Where an eligible whistleblower is unsatisfied with the outcome of the investigation into their disclosure, a review of the investigation on the disclosure may be conducted by an officer of Diatreme who was not involved in the investigation of the disclosure, to ensure all investigation processes outlined in this Policy have been adhered to.
 These findings will then be provided to the Board.

 Diatreme is not obliged to reopen an investigation, nor does the investigation need to be reopened.
-It may be concluded in the review that the investigation into the Disclosure was conducted properly, or no new information is available to change the outcome of the investigation.
+It may be concluded in the review that the investigation into the disclosure was conducted properly, or no new information is available to change the outcome of the investigation.

-Eligible Whistleblower's who are not satisfied with the outcome of the investigation of their Disclosure may also lodge a complaint with a regulator, such as ASIC or APRA.
+Eligible whistleblower's who are not satisfied with the outcome of the investigation of their disclosure may also lodge a complaint with a regulator, such as ASIC or APRA.